Assessing Global Oil and Gas Emissions Intensities

 The OCI⁺ quantifies and compares greenhouse gas emissions intensities from global oil and gas assets.
-Use this web tool’s interactive features to see where GHGs are emitted and investigate ways to reduce life-cycle emissions intensity from production, refining and petrochemical processing, and gathering, storage, and transport, and end uses.
+Use this web tool’s interactive features to see where methane and carbon dioxide are emitted and investigate ways to reduce energy waste and the life-cycle emissions intensities of production, refining and petrochemical processing, storage, transport, and end uses.

 Inpage cover